Blog

 A well-considered pricing strategy accounts for free trials, price, discounts, and billing frequency—paramount for a B2B software-as-a-service (SaaS) company.

 Pricing can make or break a company.
-A well-considered pricing strategy accounts for free trials, how much you need to charge, discounts and billing frequency—and the latter is paramount for a B2B software-as-a-service (SaaS) company.
-While monthly billing plans are common among B2C recurring-revenue businesses, annual billing plans offer tremendous benefits for both your company and your subscribers, and may be the better choice for B2Bs.
+A well-considered pricing strategy accounts for free trials, how much you need to charge, discounts, and billing frequency—and the latter is paramount for a B2B software-as-a-service (SaaS) company.
+While monthly billing plans are common among B2C recurring-revenue businesses, annual billing plans offer tremendous benefits for both your company and your subscribers and may be the better choice for B2B businesses.

 In today’s blog you’ll learn how annual billing: